ortegaalfredo/neuroengine/README.md

     -"seed" (int): A random seed used for generating the response.
 It helps control the reproducibility of the generated output.

     -"raw" (str): If True, the prompt will be send straight to the model without any pre-prompt or system prompt.
 Default is False.

+    -"gettokens"(int): The amont of tokens to get in each streaming call, default is 20.
+This is a partial response, you must call several times using the same streamkey until the function return an empty string.

+    -"key" (str): An unique ID to identify your stream session.
+Generate this ID securely, at least 32 bytes.
+If no streamkey is provided, the request will be not streamed, and the complete reply will be returned in a single call.

 These parameters collectively define the settings and characteristics of the response generated based on the provided input prompt.